 FS/KKR Advisor, LLC

-FSIC II’s Stockholder Returns (Without Sales Charge) are the total return an investor received for the highlighted period taking into account all distributions paid during such period, compounded monthly.
-Except for the YTD and 1-Year periods, the calculation assumes that the investor purchased shares at FSIC II’s public offering price, excluding selling commissions and dealer manager fees, at the beginning of the applicable period and reinvested all cash distributions pursuant to FSIC II’s distribution reinvestment plan (“DRP”).
-Since FSIC II closed its public offering in March 2014 and has since issued new shares only pursuant to its DRP, the calculation of FSIC II’s Stockholder Returns (Without Sales Charge) for the YTD and 1-Year periods assumes that the investor purchased shares at the beginning of the applicable period at a price based upon FSIC II’s DRP on such date.
+FSIC II’s Stockholder Returns (Without Sales Charge) are the total returns an investor received for the highlighted period taking into account all distributions paid during such period, compounded monthly.
+Except for the YTD, 1 Year and 3 Year periods, the calculation assumes that the investor purchased shares at FSIC II’s public offering price, excluding selling commissions and dealer manager fees, at the beginning of the applicable period and reinvested all cash distributions pursuant to FSIC II’s distribution reinvestment plan (“DRP”).
+Since FSIC II closed its public offering in March 2014 and has since issued new shares only pursuant to its DRP, the calculation of FSIC II’s Stockholder Returns (Without Sales Charge) for the YTD, 1 Year and 3 Year periods assumes that the investor purchased shares at the beginning of the applicable period at a price based upon FSIC II’s DRP on such date.
 Valuation as of the end of each period is the redemption price pursuant to FSIC II’s share repurchase program on such date.
-Stockholder Returns (Without Sales Charge) do not include selling commissions and dealer manager fees, which could have totaled up to 10% of FSIC II’s public offering price.
+Stockholder Returns (Without Sales Charge) do not include selling commissions and dealer manager fees, which could total up to 10% of FSIC II’s public offering price.
 Had such selling commissions and dealer manager fees been included, performance would be lower.
 Upon liquidation or redemption, market conditions may cause the actual values to be more or less than the values shown.

 An investment in the common stock of FSIC II involves a high degree of risk and may be considered speculative.
 The following are some of the risks an investment in FSIC II’s common stock involves; however, you should carefully consider all of the information found in FSIC II’s annual report on Form 10-K and other periodic reports filed with the SEC before deciding to invest in shares of FSIC II’s common stock.